-- No hand props should be used. - · No set pieces are allowed for performance categories. - Certain sound equipment will be provided by the festival: - a.
-Auxiliary cords and speakers will be provided for musical events. - i.
-Aux cords for iPhone 5, 6 and Android will be provided. - ii.
-Lighting adapters for iPhone 7 and above will be provided.

-b.
-CD players will NOT be provided.
+- No hand props should be used. - No set pieces are allowed for performance categories. - Certain sound equipment will be provided by the festival: - a.
+Auxiliary cords and speakers will be provided for musical events. - b.
+CD players will NOT be provided. - i.

-- i.
 Participants may bring their own portable CD player if necessary. - ii.
-Battery operated is strongly encouraged. - c.
-Bluetooth speakers are discouraged. - i.
-If a participant chooses to use a Bluetooth speaker, the speaker must be connected BEFORE entering competition room. - ii.
+Power outlets are not guaranteed. - c.
+Bluetooth speakers are discouraged. - If a participant chooses to use a Bluetooth speaker, the speaker must be connected BEFORE entering competition room. - ii.
 NO extra time will be allotted for Bluetooth complications. - d.
 Students in musical categories must provide another student or teacher to start their music. - Only straight back chairs (provided by host institution) are allowed: - a.
 Solo events will be provided with one chair. - b.
 Duet events will be provided with two chairs. - c.
-Group events will be provided a minimum of three and a maximum of five chairs.
-Groups may not use more chairs than they have people in their group.
+Group events will be provided chairs up to the number of performers in the group.
+Groups may not use more chairs than they have performers in the group.